pnnog/pnnog/README.md

 - 🔭 I’m currently working on TITAN
-- 🌱 I’m currently learning JAVASCRIPT, NODE.
+- 🌱 I’m currently learning JAVASCRIPT, NODE
 - 💬 Ask me about ...
-- 📫 How to reach me: @pnnog in instagram/twitter.
+- 📫 How to reach me: @pnnog in instagram/twitter
-- 😄 Pronouns: NOG